x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/add-or-remove-an-address-list.md

 - Estimated time to complete each procedure: 5 minutes

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Offline address books" entry in the [Mailbox Permissions](http://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.
+To see what permissions you need, see the "Offline address books" entry in the [Mailbox Permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.

 - By default in Exchange Online, the Address List role isn't assigned to any role groups.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
 For more information, see the "Add a role to a role group" section in the topic, **Manage role groups**.

 - Changes to the address list aren't available for client download until after the OAB in which the address list resides has been generated.

-- You can't use the Exchange Administration Center (EAC) to perform this procedure.
+- You can't use the Exchange admin center (EAC) to perform this procedure.
 You must use the Shell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).